faros-ai/faros-events-cli/README.md

     --run_end_time "Now"
 ```

+### Reporting Deployments with Commits (basic)

-- Use Continuous Deployment (CD) events to instrument deployment pipelines.
-For example, you can report the result of a successful deployment of your application to your Prod environment:
+This event reports a successful deployment of your application to your Prod environment:

 ```sh
 ./faros_event.sh CD -k "<faros_api_key>" \